Explicit Facial Expression Transfer via Fine-Grained Representations: Explicit Facial Expression Transfer

-In our EET framework, the losses introduced above are applied for both two input images so that expressions can be mutually transferred.
-During the first training stage, we jointly train $E$, $C$, $E_f$, $E_r$, $D_u$ and $D_d$.
+In our EET framework, the losses introduced above are applied for both input images so that expressions can be mutually transferred. \begin{itemize} \item During the first training stage, we jointly train $E$, $C$, $E_f$, $E_r$, $D_u$ and $D_d$, in which the input images go through these modules with only one disentanglement process.
 The full objective function is formulated as

-where $\mathcal{L}_c$ is applied for input images to train the attribute constraint module $C$.
-During the second training stage, we train the overall framework shown in Figure~\ref{fig:EET_framework} by fixing the parameters of $E$, $C$, $D_u$ and $D_d$.
+where $\mathcal{L}_u$ and $\mathcal{L}_c$ are used to train $E_r$ and $C$, respectively. \item During the second training stage, we train the overall framework by fixing the parameters of $E$, $C$, $D_u$ and $D_d$, in which the input images go through two rounds of disentanglement-swap-generation processes shown in Fig.~\ref{fig:EET_framework}(a).
 The full objective function is formulated as